Documentation Index

 you have allowed the Agent to use (see below).

-section explicitly grants permission to use specific tools.
+The tools section explicitly grants permission to use specific tools.
 You can

 list individual tools, or use wildcards and regex patterns to limit what the